rlivingsus/misc/AllGames.md

 - Lifeless Planet: Premier:
 - Limbo:
 - Loop Hero:
+- Lord of the Rings: Return to Moria
 - Mass Effect 1,2,3 Legendary:
 - Marvel's Guardian of the Galaxy:
 - Metro 2033: